-Introduction to Pakistani Media
+Introduction to Pakistan English News Media

 Pakistan enjoys a lot of dynamism in the media, despite an authoritarian government influenced by the military.
 For the past few years, Pakistan has begun to enjoy a newfound freedom of speech in the country, that extends to its media as well.
 After 2002, electronic media liberalisation began in the country, which also led to several pre-existing newspapers expanding their operations.
 Despite bans and censorship, Pakistani media has evolved leaps and bounds to house more than 100 newspapers and news channels.